-Window Tinting Care and Maintenance Tips
+Window Tinting Care and Maintenance Tips for Car Owners

 Why Do You Need to Care for Tinted Windows?

 Caring for tinted windows comes with a lot of benefits:

 Dirt on your window tints can limit visibility, increasing your chances of causing an accident.
 This is why it’s important to keep your tinted car windows clean if they are tinted.
 You should clean them at least every two weeks.

 Installing car window tints can be expensive.
 If you want them to last longer and give you value for your money, it is good practice to clean and maintain them often.

 When maintaining your car tints, you should be careful to avoid destroying the tint film.
 Since tints are prone to fading and scratches, ensure you use proper tinted window care products.
 These include: